COVID vaccine update: Oxford researcher says Phase 3 results expected by Christmas

-LONDON -- A key researcher at the University of Oxford says scientists expect to report results from the late-stage trials of their COVID-19 vaccine by Christmas.
+LONDON -- University of Oxford scientists expect to report results from the late-stage trials of their COVID-19 vaccine by Christmas, a key researcher said Thursday as he discussed the team's latest findings.

-Dr. Andrew Pollard, an expert in pediatric infection and immunity at Oxford, said Thursday that research was slowed by low infection rates over the summer but the Phase III trials are now accumulating the data needed to report results.
+Dr. Andrew Pollard, an expert in pediatric infection and immunity at Oxford, said research was slowed by low infection rates over the summer, but the Phase III trials are now accumulating the data needed to report results as a renewed surge of the pandemic hits countries around the world.
+Oxford is developing its vaccine in conjunction with the drugmaker AstraZeneca.

-He told the BBC, "I think we're getting close, and it's definitely going to be before Christmas based on the progress."
+"I think we're getting close, and it's definitely going to be before Christmas based on the progress," Pollard said in an interview with the BBC.

-Pollard discussed progress in the late-stage trials as Oxford released a study based on earlier research that found the vaccine was well tolerated and produced a strong immune response in people over age 70.
-Pollard said this is important because vaccines often don't work as well in older people.
+Pollard discussed progress in the late-stage trials as Oxford released a study based on earlier research that found the vaccine was well tolerated and produced a strong immune response in people over 70.
+This is important because vaccines often don't work as well in older people, Pollard said.

+"The reason that we're so delighted is the we're seeing the immune responses look exactly the same, even in those who are over 70 years of age," Pollard said.

+The findings were based on a so-called phase II trial of 560 people, including 240 over the age of 70.
+The results of the peer-reviewed study were published Thursday in the Lancet, an international medical journal.

 COVID vaccine update: Oxford researcher says Phase 3 results expected by Christmas